ctse020/superoffice/webplugin/readme.md

-Web Plugin for generating an email with attachment(s)
+SOWeb Plugin for generating an email (eml-file) with attachment(s)

-Installation:
+Installation in SOWeb:

 1) Go to the installationfolder of SoWeb (C:\Program Files\SuperOffice\SOWeb8\)